apache/pulsar-site/docs/concepts-messaging.md

   Each partition has 1 active consumer and 1 stand-by consumer.

-    - For p0, Consumer A is the master consumer, while Consumer B would be the next consumer in line to receive messages if Consumer A is disconnected.
+    - For p0, consumer A is the master consumer, while consumer B would be the next consumer in line to receive messages if consumer A is disconnected.

-    - For p1, Consumer C is the master consumer, while Consumer D would be the next consumer in line to receive messages if Consumer C is disconnected.
+    - For p1, consumer C is the master consumer, while consumer D would be the next consumer in line to receive messages if consumer C is disconnected.

   ![Failover subscriptions](/assets/pulsar-failover-subscriptions-4.svg)